 At Little Cotton Clothes we believe it is essential to care for the environment and the people who make our clothes.
 We are a very small team but this is a hugely important part of what we do and we feel a great responsibility to make the right choices.
 Please be assured that our ethical policy is always at the forefront of our minds.
 If the below information doesn’t answer any questions you might have please do feel free to send us an email and we’ll try our best to answer.

-Our factories adhere to the standards set within the Ethical Trading Initiative (ETI) Base Code and all of our factories are ethically audited and visited by us (when travel is possible).
+Our factories adhere to the standards set within the Ethical Trading Initiative (ETI) Base Code and all of our factories are ethically audited.
 Our ethical audits and standards set by the ETI base code ensure that minimum working age is adhered to, that employees are cared for, employment is chosen freely, working hours are adhered to and employees work in safe and hygienic conditions.
-Wages paid to our tailors in India are never less than the ‘skilled worker wage’ set by the government which is around 20% higher than the Indian minimum wage.
+Our factories in India are GOTS certified and Wages paid to our tailors in India are never less than the ‘skilled worker wage’ set by the government which is around 20% higher than the Indian minimum wage.
 Our makers also receive benefits such as Providence Fund, health care, bonuses and medical support.
+We feel a great responsibility for the makers of our clothes and are happy that our little business provides ongoing employment for them in a safe and happy environment.

 Any offcuts of fabric from our production in India are donated to Goonj (please refer to our Charity page) and also made into cotton rag paper.